-NONPROFIT QUARTERLY interviews Professor Michael O'Neill.
+NONPROFIT QUARTERLY Features Professor Michael O’Neill

 Professor Michael O'Neill is the founder of the Master’s Degree Program in Nonprofit Management at what is now the School of Management at the University of San Francisco.
 Begun in 1983, ours is recognized as the first such program in higher education in the United States.
 Since that time, the number of programs of this type in the United States has grown to roughly 180, and encompasses both undergraduate and doctoral levels.